Right of Way Permits

 Permitted uses of the right of way include log hauling, overweight/overwidth and overheight loads, commercial hauling and haul routes, and traffic control for work involving partial and total closures of roadways or pedestrian facilities.

 This permit is typically issued by Public Works in conjunction with the Title 13 Type D right of way use permits for construction issued by Planning and Development Services.
 Applications for traffic control of shoulder/lane/road closures may be submitted to the Public Works Customer Service Center or mailed in (see sidebar for hours, location and mailing address).
 Complete applications will be accepted as per the checklist below.

 - Type C permits: Placement of non-permanent items in the right of way such as fences, landscaping, bus stops, drop boxes, tree cutting, neighborhood watch signs (Bulletin No. 104), single user utility placements.

-These applications are submitted in person at the Public Works Customer Service Center.
-Application and permit fee is generally 140.00.
+These applications may be submitted in person at the Public Works Customer Service Center or be submitted electronically to the Customer Service Center staff.
+Application and permit fee is generally $140.
 Please phone 425-388-6453 for specific requirements prior to application.

 - Type E and other miscellaneous permits: Required for long-term new, or revised uses of public right of way such as new or updated utility franchises and road establishments, as well as vacations of public right of way.